-How does the human brain develop and function across the lifespan
+How does the brain develop and function across the lifespan?

 How can it be protected and repaired?

-Neuroscience research in Edinburgh takes place within a vibrant, integrated, and interdisciplinary research structure which facilitates interaction between researchers working at all levels of neuroscience from molecules through synapses and networks to cognition and behaviour.
-Our researchers work within research centres which work closely together, with clinical work being integrated across all areas.
-Our core research themes are:
+Neuroscience research in Edinburgh takes place within a vibrant, integrated, and interdisciplinary research environment that encourages interaction between researchers working at all levels, from molecules, through synapses and networks, to cognition and behaviour.
+Our research spans the whole life course from birth through adulthood to old age, with fundamental and clinical work integrated across all areas.
+Across the life course there are shared mechanisms and overlap so our researchers often find themselves working across life-course areas too.